 How much space do you have?

-Your storage drive has a finite amount of space on it.
+Your storage drive has a finite amount of space.
+There are many advantages of upgrading to an SSD, but storage space is a big one.
 Some of that space is taken up by internal processes, some by the operating system, and the rest is reserved for programs, music, photos, files, movies, and anything else you’ve saved.
-Storage space is usually measured in gigabytes (GB).
+Storage is usually measured in gigabytes (GB).

 To see how much space you have on your storage drive, follow these instructions:

 The total size of the disk will be listed, along with how much free space remains on the disk.
-20% free space is usually recommended to give the system plenty of room to exchange files with the memory module.
+We recommend 20% of free space to give the system plenty of room to exchange files with the memory module.

-There are several steps to freeing up space on your storage disk.
+There are several steps to clearing up space on a Mac.

 Check your desktop and remove the shortcuts for any apps and files that you no longer use.
 Go to Software Update to permanently remove any apps from your storage disk.